 John E. Williams Papers

-This collection contains letters and ephemera from John E. Williams, an administrative assistant posted all over Europe during World War II from 1943 to 1946.
+This collection contains letters and ephemera from John E. Williams, an administrative assistant posted in various places throughout Europe during World War II from 1943 to 1946.
 It also contains material from Williams' time in basic training at Fort Oglethorpe, Georgia, along with biographical documents from 1985.

 Dates